vippsas/vipps-login-dotnet/README.md

 # Vipps Log In for ASP.NET and Episerver

+**This plugin is currently a test pilot (pre-release).
+It is very likely that you will encounter bugs or scenarios that are not yet supported.**

+**Please keep up to date with updates as soon as they happen.
+They are very important in this pre-release period.**

+**We encourage you to create an issue here if you require assistance or run in to a problem.**

 ## Description

 This repository contains the code to use Vipps Log In OpenIdConnect (OIDC) Authentication middleware in your ASP.NET application using OWIN.
 Information about the Vipps Log In API can be found here: https://github.com/vippsas/vipps-login-api